-We operate on a Freedom of Services basis through the application of an outsourcing business model.
+We operate on a Freedom of Services basis.
+In our business model, aspects of policy administration and fund accounting are outsourced to an external third party.
 This allows us to manufacture and distribute our products in a low-cost and flexible manner.

 We mainly distribute unit-linked products through Allianz Bank Financial Advisors SpA. ("Allianz Bank") in Italy.
-In addition, a small number of Private Insurance portfolio bond products, unit-linked products and a long-term care products are sold through other non-Allianz channels in Italy.
+In addition, a small number of Private Insurance portfolio bond products, unit-linked products and a long-term care product are sold through other non-Allianz channels in Italy.
 We are exposed to mortality risk through the features of certain products.